 General Rule on Outside Activities.
-Although you can have an outside job, hold a position in a non-Federal organization, and otherwise engage in personal activities during non-duty hours, such activities must be compatible with your Government duties.
-Because you cannot work as a Federal employee on anything that will affect the financial interests of an outside employer or an organization in which you serve as an officer or board member, you cannot hold such employment or position if that disqualification will prevent you from performing important NTIA duties.
-A similar problem would apply if you are active in an organization and your NTIA duties require you to work on matters in which that organization is a party (or represents a party) because of the requirement to disqualify yourself from working on such matters as a Federal employee.
-In addition, outside activities may be incompatible with your Government position if they will create an appearance of misuse of your Federal position, which is most likely if your personal activities are closely related to your Government duties or the activities of NTIA.
-You should seek specific advice about outside employment or activities from an ethics official.
+Although you can have an outside job, hold a position in a non-federal organization, and otherwise engage in personal activities during non-duty hours, such activities must be compatible with your government duties.
+Because you cannot work as a federal employee on anything that will affect the financial interests of an outside employer or an organization in which you serve as an officer or board member, you cannot hold such employment or position if that disqualification will prevent you from performing important agency duties.
+A similar problem would apply if you are active in an organization and your agency duties require you to work on matters in which that organization is a party (or represents a party) because of the requirement to disqualify yourself from working on such matters as a federal employee.
+In addition, outside activities may be incompatible with your government position if they will create an appearance of misuse of your federal position, which is most likely if your personal activities are closely related to your government duties or the activities from an ethics official.

-Working for a Foreign Government.
+Working for a Foreign government.
 Employment with, providing services to, or accepting compensation from a foreign government is prohibited by the Emoluments Clause of the U.S. Constitution, unless expressly permitted by statute.
-You also may not engage in activities that require registration under the Foreign Agents Registration Act or activities for a foreign government that require registration under the Lobbying Disclosure Act.
+By statute, National Institute of Standards and Technology employees may accept certain foreign government fellowships.
+However, no employee may engage in activities that require registration under the Foreign Agents Registration Act or activities for a foreign government that require registration under the Lobbying Disclosure Act.